What to Look for When Buying a Car: Your New Car Checklist

 While taking your prospective new car on a test drive, be sure to pay particular attention to the following:

-• How the car handles: Do you like how the car feels when you take it around bends and curves?
+• How the car handles: Do you like how the car handles when you take it around bends and curves?
 Does the steering feel too heavy or too light?
-Do you feel that you are in full control of this car?
+Do you feel like you're in full control of the vehicle?

 • Smoothness of the ride: How does the car feel when you take it over bumpy roads?
 Is the ride smooth enough?
 Is it too smooth?

 • Cabin noise: Can you hear the tires from inside the cabin?
-Is it so loud that you need to raise your voice significantly when you speak?
+Is it so loud that you must raise your voice significantly when speaking?
 What about on the highways?
 Do the wind shear and engine sounds create a lot of noise in the cabin?
-Do you find the cabin noise acceptable?
+Is the noise level acceptable?

 • Ease of acceleration: How smoothly does the car accelerate from a stopped position?
 Does the car accelerate quickly enough to enable easy merges on the highway?
 Is the gas pedal located in a place that feels comfortable and intuitive to you?

-The features listed below are usually optional add-on features, sometimes known as “informatics systems.”
+The features listed below are usually add-ons, sometimes known as “informatics systems.”
 If you will be including any of these with the purchase of your car, be sure that they are easy to use and of a quality that meets your satisfaction:

 • Sound system: Does the sound system feature all the media capability you are looking for?
 Are the speakers of good quality?
 Is it easy to adjust the bass and treble?
 Do you like the overall sound when using the system?

 • Navigation system: You can opt to have your new car equipped with a built-in navigation system.
-If you are used to using a GPS, how does this car’s system compare to the unit you already have?
-Is it better?
-More intuitive?
+If you're used to using a GPS, how does this car’s system compare to the one you have?
+Is it better or more intuitive?
 If not, you may want to forgo this feature and stick with your own system.

 • Backup camera: Backup cameras allow you to check for objects or people who may be behind your car before you back up.
 They don't replace the need to turn in your seat as you do so.
 Does the camera in the car you are considering permit you to see what is behind you well?
 What if an object is very close to the rear of your car?

-• Bluetooth capability: if you plan to include Bluetooth capability in the car you are buying, try connecting to it with your cellphone to see how it works?
+• Bluetooth capability: If you plan to include Bluetooth capability in the car you're buying, try connecting to it with your cellphone to see how it works.
 Does the sound come in clearly?
 Can people on the other end of the conversation hear you well?

-It is likely that the car you are considering may not meet your satisfaction in one or two areas of the new car checklist above.
+It's likely that the car you're considering may not meet your satisfaction in one or two areas of the new car checklist above.
 If so, ask yourself how important those features are to you.
-If they are problems that may cause you to regret your purchase, do not buy the car.
-There are hundreds of cars for sale at any given time.
-You may be able to find one that better meets your needs.
+If these problems may cause you to wish you'd gone with another vehicle, don't buy the car.
+There are thousands of cars for sale at any given time.
+With a little patience and extra searching, you may be able to find one that better suits your needs or preferences.

 Share this page on Twitter Share this page on Facebook Share this page on LinkedIn